ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL1_Eng.md

 - User-defined functions included in expressions must be marked DETERMINISTIC.
 - Subqueries cannot be included in expressions.
 - Sequences cannot be included in expressions.
-- Pseudo columns of all sorts cannot be included in expressions
+- Pseudo columns of all sorts cannot be included in expressions.
 - The PRIOR operator cannot be included in expressions.
 - LOB data cannot be included in expressions.
 - A function-based index can be selected during query optimization only if the QUERY_REWRITE_ENABLE property is set to 1.